 If you place your geraniums into dormancy for overwintering or if you live in an area where geraniums die back some over the winter, the best time when to prune geraniums is in early spring.

 Remove all of the dead and brown leaves from the geranium plant.
 Next trim away any unhealthy stems.
 Healthy geranium stems will feel firm if gently squeezed.
-If you would like a less woody and leggy geranium, cut back the geranium plant by 1/3, focusing on stems that have started to turn woody.
+If you would like a less woody and leggy geranium, cut back the geranium plant by one-third, focusing on stems that have started to turn woody.

 Cutting Back Geraniums That are Wintered Alive